Dynamical signatures of point-gap Weyl semimetal: Dynamical charge pumping by magnetic field

 After a long time, it saturates to a finite value

-where in the last step we assumed $ |\gamma_+-\gamma_-| \ll |\gamma_++\gamma_-|$.
+where in the last step $ |\gamma_+-\gamma_-| \ll |\gamma_++\gamma_-|$ is assumed.
 We stress that the current is time-dependent and flows in the absence of electric field.
 In contrast, in Hermitian {WSM} the current is zero if no electric field is applied \cite{cmewsm}.
 The accumulation of charge leads to a finite electric polarization $\mathbf{P}\propto \mathbf{B}$ in finite-size samples, which can be taken as a defining signature of point-gap WSM.

 More generally, if an electric field of magnitude $\mathcal{E}$ is applied in parallel to $\mathbf{B}$, chiral anomaly also contributes to the current.
-In this case, the density of left- and right-moving fermions, $N_{\pm}$, can be found to take the form \cite{SM}
+In this case, the density of left- and right-moving fermions, $N_{\pm}$, can be found to take the form [See detailed derivations in Appendix \ref{smC}]:

 In the limit $\mathcal{E}=0$, it reduces to Eq. (\ref{current}) above by identifying $j(t)= N_+-N_-$ (recall the velocity is set to 1).
 After a long time, a steady current is achieved,